-When $J$ is large and the number of inputs relevant to the output is small, lasso offers an effective feature selection method for the model in Equation (\ref{eq:m}) \cite{lasso}.
-Let $\mathbf{B}=(\bm{\beta}_1, \ldots, \bm{\beta}_K)$ denote the $J\times K$ matrix of regression coefficients of all $K$ outputs.
-Then, lasso obtains $\hat{\mathbf{B}}^{\textrm{lasso}}$ by solving the following optimization problem:
+When $J$ is large and the number of relevant covariates is small, the lasso offers an effective method for identifying the small number of nonzero elements in $\bB$ [\citet{lasso}].
+The lasso obtains $\hat{\mathbf{B}}^{\mathrm{lasso}}$ by solving the following optimization problem:

-where $\lambda$ is a tuning parameter that controls the amount of sparsity in the solution.
-Setting $\lambda$ to a small value leads to a smaller number of non-zero regression coefficients.
-Clearly, the standard lasso in Equation (\ref{eq:lasso}) offers no mechanism to explicitly couple output variables.
+where $\| \cdot\|_F$ is the Frobenius norm, $\| \cdot\|_1$ is the matrix $L_1$ norm, and $\lambda$ is a tuning parameter that controls the amount of sparsity in the solution.
+Setting $\lambda$ to a small value leads to a smaller number of nonzero regression coefficients.

-In multi-task learning, an $L_1/L_2$ penalty has been used to take advantage of the relatedness of the outputs and recover the sparsity pattern shared across the related tasks.
-In an $L_1/L_2$ penalty, an $L_2$ norm is applied to the regression coefficients for all outputs for each input, $\bm{\beta}^j$, separately, and these $J$ $L_2$ norms are combined through an $L_1$ norm to encourage sparsity across input variables.
-The $L_1/L_2$-penalized multi-task regression is defined as the following optimization problem:

-The $L_1$ part of the penalty plays the role of selecting inputs relevant to at least one task, and the $L_2$ part combines information across tasks.
-Since the $L_2$ penalty does not have the property of encouraging sparsity, if the $j$-th input is selected as relevant, all of the elements of $\bm{\beta}^j$ take non-zero values.
-Thus, the estimate $\hat{\mathbf{B}}^{L_1/L_2}$ is sparse only across inputs but not across outputs.